-- 21. The importance of European efforts in the security field was stressed and it was pointed out that full European contribution to the defence of the Alliance would make it easier at least in the shorter term to maintain the presence of U.S. forces also against U.S. domestic pressures.
-It was felt by some that indeed a more balanced effort as between the U.S. and the other members of the Alliance was called for. - 22.
-With regard to the Canadian forces stationed in Europe, it was said that although NATO was widely supported in Canada a partial withdrawal might be held necessary not only for economic reasons but also because it is thought that these forces might have a useful rôle to play in the defence of North America, a rôle which could be filled effectively by Canada. - 23.
-As regards the implications for the future of the Alliance of the trends analysed, the Group felt that it could not exhaust the subject in the time available and that its deliberations on the subject should therefore be continued at the next meeting.
+21. The importance of European efforts in the security field was stressed and it was pointed out that full European contribution to the defence of the Alliance would make it easier - at least in the shorter term - to maintain the presence of US forces also against US domestic pressures.
+It was felt by some that indeed a more balanced effort as between the US and the other members of the Alliance was called for.

+22. With regard to the Canadian forces stationed in Europe, it was said that although NATO was widely supported in Canada a partial withdrawal might be held necessary not only for economic reasons but also because it is thought that these forces might have a useful rôle to play in the defence of North America, a rôle which could be filled effectively by Canada.

+NATO CONFIDENTIAL C-M(69)30

+23. As regards the implications for the future of the Alliance of the trends analysed, the Group felt that it could not exhaust the subject in the time available and that its deliberations on the subject should therefore be continued at the next meeting.
 The discussions might then focus more specifically on questions of European and general Alliance security.
-This might include the question of a future European security conference. - 24.
-The future exchange of views might be prepared by a Secretariat paper to be circulated in advance of the next meeting.
-This paper would be prepared on the basis of the German, U.K., and U.S. contributions submitted at the Airlie House meeting. - 25.
-In concluding its discussions, the Group touched on a few specific issues.
-As far as closer European cooperation in the defence field is concerned, the point was made that in view of the rapid development of modern defence technology, the extremely high cost of modern armaments and the necessity of long-term planning involving replacement schedules, the need for a more rational use of resources and consequently for the closest co-operation was becoming more and more urgent, particularly in the procurement field.
+This might include the question of a future European security conference.

+24. The future exchange of views might be prepared by a Secretariat paper, containing a list of questions, to be circulated in advance of the next meeting.
+This paper would be prepared on the basis of the German, UK, and US contributions submitted at the Airlie House Meeting.

+25. In concluding its discussions, the Group touched on a few specific issues.
+As far as closer European co-operation in the defence field is concerned, the point was made that in view of the rapid development of modern defence technology, the extremely high cost of modern armaments and the necessity of long-term planning involving replacement schedules, the need for a more rational use of resources and consequently for the closest co-operation was becoming more and more urgent, particularly in the procurement field.